 Soft on the inside, crispy on the outside: polenta balls rolled with feta cheese and sausages.

-These Polenta and Cheese Balls are another twist on the classic polenta.
+These Polenta and Cheese Balls with Sausages and Dill are another twist on the classic polenta.
 This time you will mix the polenta with feta cheese and chopped sausages, form some little balls and bake them.
 Your kids will love them!
 At least mine did, they were all over the thingies and they ate them not only warm but cold as well.